-For 2017, we are excited to launch a webinar series that connects climate change to a range of environmental topics.
-These webinars are presented in tandem with three excellent environmental organizations who are experts in their field.
-The offerings are FREE, open to anyone who wishes to attend, and taking place from 3:30pm- 4:45pm EST on the dates listed below.
+In 2017, we ran a webinar series connecting climate change to a range of environmental topics.
+These webinars were presented in tandem with four excellent environmental organizations who are experts in their field.
+If you missed them, please see below for the presenters’ Powerpoints and accompanying resources.

 January 24, 2017

 Green Careers: Tips on the sector & job search

 How can students take their environmental values from school to the workplace?
 Join ECO Canada in a webinar that explains and explores environmental employment, the green economy, and jobs that connect to climate change mitigation.
 Through the webinar, participants will gain a better sense of the sector, including current labour market research.
 Participants will also get tips on how to prepare to work in the environmental sector, suggestions on the job search, and an overview of the products and support that ECO Canada offers to professionals keen on being green.

 Presenter: As Director of Research at ECO Canada, Joanne O’Connell (CRMP) works with the research team to continually supply create research which supports labour force capable of carrying out Canada’s environmental needs.
 ECO conducts continuous LMI (“Labour Market Intelligence”) projects, as well as manages through research the NOS standards (“National Occupational Standards”) which certify workers with the EP (“Environmental Professional”) label to demonstrate environmental competence.

 Feb 15, 2017

 This Let’s Talk Science webinar for grades 8-12 teachers will explore how the CurioCity web-based national citizen science project Energy4Travel can help students develop skills of collaboration and critical thinking while exploring the environmental impact of their transportation use.
 Participants will learn how to navigate and use the online interface and curriculum-aligned educator resources that support the project.